hoodiecrow/ConsTcl/README.md

 One of the fundamental questions in programming is ``is A equal to B?''.
 Lisp takes the question and adds ``what does it mean to be equal?''

-Lisp has a number of equivalence predicates, ConsTcl, like Scheme, has three.
-Of the three, `` eq `` generally tests for identity (with exception for numbers), `` eqv `` tests for value equality (except for booleans and procedures, where it tests for identity), and `` equal `` tests for whether the output strings are equal.
+Lisp has a number of equivalence predicates.
+ConsTcl, like Scheme, has three.
+Of the three, `` eq? `` generally tests for identity (with exception for numbers), `` eqv? `` tests for value equality (except for booleans and procedures, where it tests for identity), and `` equal? `` tests for whether the output strings are equal.

 #### eq? procedure